Dondria: 2008–10: Dondria Vs. Phatfffat

 Dondria released a buzz single for her debut album, titled "Can't Stop" on June 17, 2008.
 It originally was known to be her first single, but was only used as promotion for the project.
 She also was featured on a song titled "Like This" by Bow Wow, which was included on his 2009 studio album New Jack City, II.

 Dondria released a mixtape for fans, titled "Dondria Duets" on November 6, 2009.
 The Mixtape was available for download on Global14.com, for free.
 She recorded popular male R&B songs that included verses by herself, turning them into duets.
 The Mixtape was released to promote, Dondria's single You're The One which dropped a few weeks later.

 Her debut album, titled Dondria Vs. Phatfffat, was released on August 17, 2010.
 It debuted at No. 43, with first week sales of 422, which is notable since she was discovered off YouTube.
 The official debut single for her album "You're The One" was released on November 23, 2009.
 The single debuted on Billboard Hot R&B/Hip-Hop Songs charts at No. 100 and peaked at No. 14.
 It's also charted at No. 21 on the Christian Songs chart the single has reached at No. 70 on the radio songs.
 It is now a No. 10 on Heetseekers Chart.
 The video has peaked at No. 1 on 106 & Park.
 Her second single was titled "Shawty Wus Up" which features label-mate Johnta Austin and Diamond.
-Dondria will be touring as the opening act on Trey Songz and Monica's "Passion Pain & Pleasure" Tour.
+Dondria toured as the opening act on Trey Songz and Monica's "Passion Pain & Pleasure" Tour.
 The tour began on August 6, 2010, in Shreveport, Louisiana.
 On August 4, 2010, "Makin Love" from Dondria's debut album leaked to the Internet, getting overall good reviews from fans.

 "Where Did We Go Wrong," a song from the album co-written by Dondria, was to be the album's third single.
 It was never officially released, but it did make the R&B charts.